thtmnisamnstr/llm-fine-tuning-dataset-prep-tools/README.md

 # llm-fine-tuning-prepare-dataset-from-md

-This repository contains Python scripts that help in preparing blog posts written in Markdown (`mdx`) format for fine-tuning a Large Language Model (LLM).
-The scripts clean the blog posts, generate applicable `instruction` prompts for each using Ollama, and convert the prompts and blog posts into an Alpaca-formatted JSON file suitable for training.
+This repository contains Python scripts that prepare datasets used in fine tuning Language Models (LLM).
+It includes general scripts that are generally helpful for preparing and validating datasets as well as scripts that are for specific dataset preparation scenarios.

 ## Table of Contents
 - [Prerequisites](#prerequisites)